 How Can I Make the Most of Our Visits to the Doctor?

-You may feel overwhelmed with information when your child is first diagnosed with VEDS.
+You may feel overwhelmed with information when your child is first diagnosed with Vasular Ehlers-Danlos Syndrome (VEDS).
 Many people find it helpful to jot down questions as they think of them; then when you talk to your child’s doctors, you can be sure all your concerns are addressed.
-If your child is old enough, you may want to suggest that your child write down what he/she would like to ask their healthcare provider.
+If your child is old enough, you may want to suggest that your child write down what they would like to ask their healthcare provider.

 Some questions you may want to ask are: